-There are many running drills that if correctly implemented, can help improve running mechanics to make a faster, more efficient, robust and less injury prone athlete.
-The drills need to be done with a purpose and in a timely and sequenced manner where optimal transfer can be achieved.
+There are many running drills that if correctly implemented, can help improve running mechanics to make a faster, more efficient, robust and less injury-prone athlete.
+The drills need to be done with a purpose and in a timely and sequenced manner where an optimal transfer can be achieved.

 Changing running mechanics and maintaining those changes can be challenging and requires time.
 But by implementing drills, progressing them and adding variation will challenge the body to accept these new changes and make the movement robust and easier to sustain particularly under pressure and fatigue.